MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 1: Configure Azure resources

-In this exercise, you configure Azure resources that support your Azure Container Apps solution.
+In this exercise, you configure Azure resources that can be used to support an Azure Container Apps solution.

 You will complete the following tasks:

+- Examine resource group settings.
 - Configure an Azure Virtual Network with subnets.
-- Configure an Azure Service Bus.
+- Configure an Azure Service Bus resource.
-- Configure an Azure Container Registry.
+- Configure an Azure Container Registry resource.

 #### Task 1: Examine resource group settings

-Complete the following steps to examine resource groups settings.
+Complete the following steps to examine the location setting of the resource group that's used in this lab.

 1. In the lab environment, open a browser window, and then navigate to the Azure portal: `https://portal.azure.com/`

-    Work with your classroom instructor if need help signing into the Azure portal with a valid subscription/account.
+    Work with your classroom instructor if need help signing into the Azure portal with a subscription/account that's appropriate for this lab.

 1. On your Azure portal Home page, under **Navigate**, select **Resource groups**.